jkroso/mana/Readme.md

 ##### [mana-map](//github.com/jkroso/mana-map)

 Demonstrates subclassing a "div" element and using lifecycle hooks to integrate with google maps.
 This could just as easily of been a subclass of `ProxyNode` but by subclassing `Element` instead I was able to hook into more specific parts of the `update()` method.
 Namely `updateParams()` and `updateChildren()`.
-Which makes a slightly more readable and slightly more efficient.
+Which makes it a bit more readable and a bit more efficient.

 ##### [mana-async](//github.com/jkroso/mana-async)